 My understanding of everyday life--and therefore my embodied research--sits at the intersection of cultural rhetorics, dress studies, and fat studies.
 I have chapters about fat embodiment in Oppression and the Body: Roots, Resistance, and Resolutions and Bodies of Knowledge: Embodied Rhetorics in Theory and Practice (forthcoming) and have also been published in Jezebel.
 With three coauthors, I wrote the definition of embodiment as a key concept for feminist rhetoricians for the 25th anniversary issue of Peitho.
-I have a book under contract with the University of Nebraska Press takes a transnational feminist look at how fat fashion bloggers in different parts of the world challenge and reinforce beauty ideals in the context of global consumer capitalism.
-I am also currently the co-coordinator for the Fat Studies Interest Group for the National Women's Studies Association Conference.
+I have a book under contract with the University of Nebraska Press that takes a transnational feminist look at how fat fashion bloggers in different parts of the world challenge and reinforce beauty ideals in the context of global consumer capitalism.
+I am also a past co-chair for the Fat Studies Interest Group for the National Women's Studies Association Conference.

-I am a pansexual, polyamorous queer fat femme.
+I am a bisexual, polyamorous, queer fat femme.
 My research, conference presentations, and teaching at Salem focus on gender expression and sexual orientation as identity categories that are constructed through dress practices and consumerism.
-I am currently mentoring a group of trans writing consultants who are created and curated the Trans Embodiment Zine project.
+Through my work at Salem, I mentored a group of trans writing consultants who are created and curated the Trans Embodiment Zine project.
 I have also been the social media coordinator for the Queer Caucus of the College Composition and Communication Conference and am currently the advisor for Open Up, the LGBTQIA+ student organization at Salem College.

 I am an assistant professor of English and director of the Writing Center at Salem College, a small women's college in Winston-Salem, NC.
 I am originally from Fargo, North Dakota and attended North Dakota State University for both my BA and MA.
 I graduated with a PhD in Rhetoric & Writing from the department of Writing, Rhetoric, and American Cultures at Michigan State University in 2015.